Simperfy/Covid-19-API-Philippines-DOH/readme.md

 ## 📄 About the Data
 ### Where does the data come from?

-* The data comes from [DOH DATA DROP](https://drive.google.com/drive/folders/1UelgRGmUGNMKH1Q3nzqTj57V41bjmnxg)
+* The data comes from [DOH DATA DROP](http://bit.ly/DataDropPH) and [DOH DATA DROP Archives](https://drive.google.com/drive/folders/1UelgRGmUGNMKH1Q3nzqTj57V41bjmnxg)
 * The data wasn't tampered and was directly converted to json from csv without heavy modification.

 <br>